IntegratedPathologyUnit-ICR/popidd-io/README.md

 the coverage at least stays the same before you submit a pull request.

 ## License

+Made by Ferran Cardoso Rodriguez with the help of colleagues at the Integrated Pathology Unit.

 Distributed under the terms of the [GNU GPL v3.0] license, "popidd-io" is free and open source software